judgegc/js-sandbox/README.md

 `reaction` is global or custom emoji.
 (Examples: :regional_indicator_a: )

-`text` should consists only english letters
+`text` should contains only english letters

 # Custom commands

-You can add custom commands from chat in discord.
-Example
+Custom commands are a just normal code, which you can call using alias.

 ```javascript
 'custom command'